 To maximize traffic to your eCommerce site, every image you post on Instagram must be supported by relevant hashtags.
 An Instagram post can have up to 30 hashtags, and a Story can have 10.
 Don’t shoot for the max—two to five is usually the right number.

 Remember to use hashtags in your post comments as well.
-You can augment your posts with tag-optimized comments, and you can encourage followers to use your hashtags in their comments too.
+You can augment your posts with tag-optimized comments and encourage followers to use your hashtags in their comments too.

 Businesses use hangtags to make their products stand out.
 The right hashtags can get your posts seen by a wider group of people, and if you conduct careful hashtag research, you can target specific groups.